 Note that this relation does not necessarily correspond directly to the frequency of bribes asked by each type of service provider, as people did not state who they paid the bribe to.
 For example, those who said they were in contact with the media were also likely to report having been in contact with the police, which may indirectly increase the correlation score between questions 8I (contact with media) and question 9 (payment of bribe).
 What we can conclude from these scores, is that the police are in a different category from other service providers in terms of bribe payments.

 People who attended meetings organised by either Members of Parliament or Unit Committee members were likely to perceive those meetings as being held frequently.
 That is what the strong relation between question 5B and 5C suggests.
 Furthermore, someone who attended any type of meeting was likely to attend all the other types of meetings as well; that is, individuals could be characterised as having different overall levels of engagement in governance processes.

 Two measures of participation in governance were recorded in the GaP polls: attendance at meetings organised by representatives, and frequency of communication of views and problems to those representatives.
 Women's activity in either of these respects was not a predictor of their willingness to adopt a role in any management position, political or otherwise.

 The GaP Poll is a multi-stakeholder project involving UNDP Ghana and its implementing partners:

 The Commission on Human Rights and Administrative Justice (CHRAJ)

 The Ghana Center for Democratic Development (CDD-Ghana)

-Pulse Lab Kampala is the third lab of the UN Global Pulse network under the leadership of the UN Resident Coordinator.
+Pulse Lab Kampala is the third lab of the United Nations Global Pulse network.
 It supports the UN Country Team and the Government of Uganda to achieve the Global Goals for sustainable development.
 As a regional hub, it leverages data innovation, new sources of digital 'Big Data' and real-time analysis techniques.

 Sign up for our monthly data update here